 - To understand the genetic diversity between species (genetic distance) and ascertain how closely related the target species are.
 This is equivalent to human genealogy, so you are more closely related to siblings than cousins.
 The closer you are related the better because there will be fewer genetic barriers.

 - To understand if there is genetic compatibility between species.
 This includes understanding variation in chromosome numbers.
 For two plant species to successfully cross, they need to have the same number of chromosomes.
-As with humans, if the number of chromosomes don’t match there will be problems in reproduction.
+As with humans, if the number of chromosomes doesn’t match there will be problems in reproduction.
 However, plants can have very different chromosome numbers, ranging from 14 to more than 100.
 It is important to understand chromosome variation so we can understand their compatibility.

-- To gather all the information of the pollination biology, reproduction, and the mechanisms to avoid inbreeding.
+- To gather all the information of pollination biology, reproduction, and the mechanisms to avoid inbreeding.
 Plants can prevent self-pollination and inbreeding, so the pollen of a flower does not fertilize the ovules from the same flower.
 Just like in animals, inbreeding can cause genetic diseases.
 But the mechanisms that avoid selfing can create barriers between the crop and the wild relative, making it difficult to create new hybrids that could be tested to validate the newly improved crop

 Reference: ” Crop wild phylorelatives (CWPs): phylogenetic distance, cytogenetic compatibility and breeding system data enable estimation of crop wild relative gene pool classification” by Juan Viruel, Michael B Kantar, Roberta Gargiulo, Peri Hesketh-Prichard, Nathan Leong, Christopher Cockel, Félix Forest, Barbara Gravendeel, Rocío Pérez-Barrales, Ilia J Leitch and Paul Wilkin, 10 September 2020, Botanical Journal of the Linnean Society.